BabylonJS/Documentation/content/start/chap1/first_import.md

 ## Moving On

 Having a working scene in the playground is one thing but you will want your game or app to work on your own website.
-No we will give you an HTML template to do just this.
+So we will give you an HTML template to do just this.

 ## Warning